leaonline/http-factory/README.md

 - Decouple definition from instantiation
 - Easy management between own and externally defined middleware on a local or global level
 - Validate http request arguments (query/body) the same way as you do with `mdg:validated-method`
-- Just pass in the schema as plain object, instead of manually instantiating `SimpleSchema`
+- Just pass in the schema as plain object, instead of manually instantiating a new `SimpleSchema` instance
-- Easy builtin reponse schema, allowing you to either return a value (to create 200 responses) or throw an Error (for 500 responses).
+- Easy builtin response schema, allowing you to either return a value (to create 200 responses) or throw an Error (for 500 responses).
 You can still customize responses via `req`, `res` and `next`.
 - Easy data access and update between handlers using `this.data()`